 Don’t put pressure on yourself to be out all the time though, only do what makes you feel better.
 For your baby, being with you and being involved in your daily activities, in or out of the home, is enough.

 Sometimes having a simple, flexible routine for the family can offer some structure and reassurance.
 For others free flow days, responding to each other’s needs works better.
 Give both a try and find out what is best for you, it might be a mixture of both!
 There is no right and wrong.

 Sometimes it’s hard to sleep, even if you are exhausted.
-It’s important to still try to rest as much as possible though, perhaps listen to music or explore mindfulness techniques, there are lots of apps to help with this.
+It’s important to still try to rest as much as possible though, perhaps listen to music or explore mindfulness techniques, there are lots of way or apps to help with this.

-Some women find that a healthy diet can help, and so can avoiding alcohol and caffeine.
+Some women and birthing people find that a healthy diet can help, and so can avoiding alcohol and caffeine.
 Sometimes it can be hard to find time to eat anything at all though when you are looking after a small baby; just eating something is better than nothing.
 Perhaps try keeping some simple healthy snacks to hand, such as fresh/dried fruit, and remember to try and drink plenty of water throughout the day.